 In 2016 Facebook opened its Messenger (billion+ users) to chatbots.
 In just a year, developers managed to create more than 100,000 bots.
 Conversational UI future looks pretty promising as Messenger bots are growing 70% faster than mobile apps during the early App Store boom.

-Slack and HipChat, popular messaging platforms, boast over 300 bots.
+Slack, a popular messaging platform, boast over 300 bots.

 - Talking apps for voice assistants.